rainavyas/AdvAttackEmotionClassifier/README.md

 # AdvAttackEmotionClassifier
 NLP adversarial attack on Emotion Classifier

-The residue detector training is given in _.py_
+Note: The residue detector training is given in _linear_classifier.py_